fergonco/fergonco.github.io/_posts/2017-03-13-deploy-a-service-from-scratch.md

 date: 2017-03-13
 ---

-# Deploy a service from scratch to monitor data gathering

 Sometimes we want to be sure that your services are running and didn't terminate for whatever reason.
 In those cases, normally I use tools like [Monit](https://mmonit.com/monit/) and it is fair enough.

 This case is a bit more complicated though.
 The service I want to monitor queries a REST API and stores some real time data in an database, building a historic.
 By ensuring that the service is up I know the service *tries* to build the historic but not if it actually does.
 What if there is something that keeps some data from being stored?
 It could be a bug in the data gathering code, some network problems, etc. Imagine discovering after some weeks that your data was just not saved in the database.